-Health Condition - a physical or mental illness, injury, or impairment that prevents a student from participating in the day-to-day activities typically expected during school attendance.

-Home or hospital instruction - academic instruction and support provided to a student participating in a home and hospital instruction program.

-Home and hospital instruction program - a program that provides instruction and support to students who have been or are anticipated to be unable to attend in-school instruction, on a continuous, partial, or intermittent basis, from their school of enrollment for 10 or more consecutive or cumulative school days during a school year due to a health condition.

-IDEA - the Individuals with Disabilities Education Act, approved April 13, 1970 (84 Stat.
-175; 20 U.S.C. § 1400 et seq.), and its implementing regulations.

-IEP - an individualized education program, which is a written plan that specifies special education programs and services to be provided to meet the unique educational needs of a child with a disability, as required under section 614(d) of IDEA (20 U.S.C. § 1414(d)).
+- Health Condition a physical or mental illness, injury, pre-birth complications, childbirth, postpartum recovery, or impairment that prevents a student from participating in the day-to-day activities typically expected during school attendance. - Home or hospital instruction academic instruction and support provided to a student participating in a HHI program. - HHI program a program that provides instruction and support to students who have been or are anticipated to be unable to attend in-school instruction, on a continuous, partial, or intermittent basis, from their school of enrollment for 10 or more consecutive or cumulative school days during a school year due to a health condition. - IDEA the Individuals with Disabilities Education Act, approved April 13, 1970 (84 Stat.
+175; 20 U.S.C. § 1400 et seq.), and its implementing regulations. - IEP an individualized education program, which is a written plan that specifies special education programs and services to be provided to meet the unique educational needs of a child with a disability, as required under section 614(d) of IDEA (20 U.S.C. § 1414(d)).

-In School - Instruction that takes place when the student is either physically present in the school of attendance or when the student is receiving instruction remotely, excluding remote learning as part of a home instruction program pursuant to this chapter or in accordance with the IDEA.

-LEA - Local education agency, which is the District of Columbia Public Schools and any individual or group of public charter schools operating under a single charter in the District of Columbia.

-OSSE - the Office of the State Superintendent of Education established by the State Education Office Establishment Act of 2000, effective October 21, 2000 (D.C.
+- In School Instruction that takes place when the student is either physically present in the school of attendance or when the student is receiving instruction remotely, excluding remote learning as part of a home instruction program pursuant to this chapter or in accordance with the IDEA. - LEA Local education agency, which is the District of Columbia Public Schools and any individual or group of public charter schools operating under a single charter in the District of Columbia. - OSSE the Office of the State Superintendent of Education established by the State Education Office Establishment Act of 2000, effective October 21, 2000 (D.C.
 Law 13-176, D.C.
-Official Code § 38-2601 et seq.).

-Parent - a parent, guardian, or other person who has custody or control of a student enrolled in a school or in an LEA, a student who is 18 years or older and for whom educational rights have transferred, or an emancipated minor.
+Official Code § 38-2601 et seq.). - Parent a parent, guardian, or other person who has custody or control of a student enrolled in a school or in an LEA, a student who is 18 years or older and for whom educational rights have transferred, or an emancipated minor.